Nancy Laird Chance

-Nancy Laird Chance (born 19 March 1931) is an American pianist and composer.
+Nancy Laird Chance (born March 19, 1931) is an American pianist and composer.
 She studied at Bryn Mawr College from 1949 to 1950 and Columbia University from 1959 to 1967 with Vladimir Ussachevsky, Otto Luening and Chou Wen-chung.

 After completing her studies, Chance worked as a piano teacher, composer and arts administrator.
 She received the ASCAP/Nissim prize for orchestral composition in 1981 for Liturgy and in 1984 for Odysseus.
 She also received two awards from the NEA, and fellowships from the MacDowell Colony and Sundance Film for composition in 1988.
+Her works have been performed at venues such as the Lincoln Center for the Performing Arts and Carnegie Hall.
+Laird Chance lived and taught in Kenya from 1974-1978.